 Written works posted on websites are subject to the same copyright standards as hardcopy material found in a magazine or book, etc. If you’re creating written work that is published online, or you are accessing research material you’ve found online in your written work, you’ll want to exercise a level of caution.
-Just because you’re finding information freely online does not mean you can freely use what you find without due consideration of copyright.

 Under UK copyright law, you can gain either an exclusive or nonexclusive licence from the copyright owner and use (some of) their material.